villoro/vtasks/README.md

 This repository contains my personal pipeline and serves two main purposes:

 1. **Learning**: It serves as a playground for trying and learning new things.
 For example, I've used this repository to try different orchestrators such as [Airflow](https://airflow.apache.org/), [Luigi](https://luigi.readthedocs.io/en/stable/) and [Prefect](https://www.prefect.io/opensource/) which has allowed me to deeply understand the pros and cons of each.
 2. **Automating**: This is a real pipeline that runs hourly in production and allows me to automate certain repetitive tasks.
-You can find more details in the [source](https://github.com/villoro/vtasks/tree/master/src).

 ## Pipeline Design with Prefect

 After trying different orchestrators, I have settled on using [Prefect](https://www.prefect.io/) as my preferred choice.
 This is mainly due to its simplicity and the fact that the free tier for personal projects works perfectly for my needs.